Theoriz/FFMPEGImagesToVideo/README.md

 # FFMPEGImagesToVideo

-Convert images to video using FFMPEG.
+Convert images to video from Unity using FFMPEG.